anujayghosh/GenMem/README.md

-# Chatbot System with CRUD Operations
+# Elephanta: A Multi-Faceted RAG Chatbot with Advanced Memory Management and CRUD Capabilities
 ## Overview

-This project implements a chatbot system that can handle both informational queries and action commands.
+This project implements a chatbot system that handles informational queries and action commands.
 The chatbot utilizes Google Gemini for natural language processing and integrates with Redis, Pinecone, and Supabase for data storage and retrieval.

 ## System Design and Architecture